 Additional Articles you may find Helpful:

-Clay Scroggin worked in the Human Resource and Payroll Software Industry for more than fifteen years.
-During that time Clay, and those who worked with him, assisted hundreds of HR professionals with their HR and Payroll software needs.
-In 2007, Clay began working on compareHRIS.com, a site dedicated to assisting HR professionals with their search, selection, implementation and use of HR systems.
-The site contains several tools to assist HR professionals with their software research including a HRIS Selector Tool.
+Clay Scroggin worked in the Human Resource and Payroll Software Industry for more than 15 years.
+During that time, he assisted hundreds of HR professionals with their HR and Payroll software needs.
+In 2007, Clay founded compareHRIS.com, dedicated to assisting HR professionals with their search, selection, implementation and use of HR systems.